WBS-TW/CPxplorer/inst/instructions_CPions.md

 __interference__: indicate whether or not the m/z two nearest ions can interfere with each other at the set MS resolution value. _"false"_ means no interference and _"true"_ means there is interference (and therefore the MS resolution cannot resolve these peaks).

+If the legend _"Interference at MS res?"_ does not appear in the plots then it means that there are no interfering ions among the chosen compounds.